bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 ```

 There are multiple choices available when choosing a Vim fold method.
 I like to
-use `indent` since it is simple and performant. `<Leader><Space>` toggles a
+use `indent` since it is simple and performant. `<Leader>z` toggles a
 fold based on the indent level of the current cursor line.
+Think of `z` as being
+an accordion that grows and shrinks.

 Equalize *Vim* splits
 ---------------------